boschresearch/GOODE/README.md

 GP BVP solver is open-sourced under the MIT license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in Benchmarks, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in GP BVP, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).